-7 The Working Group's recommendations are built on the principle that influenza is a 8 significant public health threat, that the influenza vaccine is safe and effective, and that 9 vaccination is currently the most effective mechanism for preventing influenza infection.
+The NVAC's recommendations are built on the principles that influenza is a significant public health threat, that the influenza vaccine is safe and effective, and that vaccination is currently the most effective mechanism for preventing influenza infection.

-According to the Advisory Committee on Immunization Practices (ACIP), "the most 11

-Health care Infection Control Practices Advisory Committee (HICPAC), in addition to many 14

-15 other medical organizations and leaders, recommend that all HCP in the United States be

-16 vaccinated annually against influenza, establishing influenza vaccination as a standard of care [17].
-Immunizing HCP has two potential benefits: 1) directly protecting HCP from 17 influenza for their own health, allowing them to continue to work thus minimizing disruption 18

-- 19 of health care settings [18]; and 2) indirectly protecting other HCP and patients with whom - they come in contact who may be at high risk for complications of influenza [11, 19-21].
-20 - 21
+According to the Advisory Committee on Immunization Practices (ACIP), "the most effective strategy for preventing influenza is annual vaccination"[5].
+Routine influenza vaccination is now recommended for all persons ≥ 6 months [14].
+The ACIP and the Health Care Infection Control Practices Advisory Committee (HICPAC), in addition to many other medical organizations and leaders, recommend that all HCP in the United States be vaccinated annually against influenza, establishing influenza vaccination as a standard of care [17].
+Immunizing HCP has two potential benefits: 1) directly protecting HCP from influenza for their own health, allowing them to continue to work thus minimizing disruption of health care settings [18]; and 2) indirectly protecting other HCP and patients with whom they come in contact who may be at high risk for complications of influenza [11, 19-21].

-Vaccination is the best-documented and most effective intervention to prevent influenza 22 transmission [22].
-Determining the overall effects of vaccination of HCP on patient 23 24 outcomes is methodologically challenging and the outcomes measured often vary between studies.
-Findings specific to the effectiveness of HCP influenza vaccination in protecting 25 26 patients vary by setting, year, and population studied and may lead to differing interpretations of the available data [21, 23-27].
-Collectively, the impact of HCP vaccination 27 28 on patient morbidity and mortality in the acute and long-term care settings requires continued investigation.
-While the working group discussed several scientific studies that evaluated the 29 30 impact of HCP influenza vaccination on reducing health-care associated influenza infection among patients, evaluating the full merits of HCP vaccination was not included in the charge 31 32 of the working group, and therefore is not directly addressed in this report.
+Vaccination is the best documented and most effective intervention to prevent influenza transmission [22].
+Determining the overall effects of HCP vaccination on patient outcomes is methodologically challenging and the outcomes measured often vary between studies.
+Findings specific to the effectiveness of HCP influenza vaccination in protecting patients vary by setting, year, and population studied and may lead to differing interpretations of the available data [21, 23-27].
+Collectively, the impact of HCP vaccination on patient morbidity and mortality in health care settings requires continued investigation.
+While the working group discussed several scientific studies that evaluated the impact of HCP influenza vaccination on reducing health care-associated influenza infection among patients, evaluating the full merits of HCP vaccination was not included in the charge of the working group, and therefore is not directly addressed in this report.

-3. In spite of long- standing recommendations for all HCP to receive vaccination against influenza, HCP immunization rates are well below the Healthy People 2020 goal.
-35
+3. In spite of long-standing recommendations for all HCP to receive vaccination against influenza, HCP immunization rates are well below the Healthy People 2020 goal.

-36 HCP vaccination rates vary from year to year but are consistently well below the Healthy People 2020 goal of 90%.
-For the 2009-10 influenza season, 61.9% of HCP were 37 38 vaccinated; for the 2010-11 season, 63.5% were vaccinated [28].
-In a 2011 report from the

-39 CDC, vaccination coverage was reported to be higher among HCP working in hospitals
+HCP vaccination rates vary from year to year but are consistently well below the Healthy People 2020 goal.
+For the 2009-10 influenza season, 61.9% of HCP were vaccinated; for the 2010-11 season, 63.5% were vaccinated [28].
+In a 2011 report from the CDC, vaccination coverage was reported to be higher among HCP working in hospitals (71.1%), compared with the coverage of HCP working in ambulatory or outpatient centers (61.5%), patient homes (53.6%), and "other" health care settings (46.7%).